OpenKneeboard/OpenKneeboard/docs/faq.md

 The vertical line now straddles two pixels, with a gradient between them; this results in blurry text and lines.

+## Third-Party Developers

-## How do I use OpenKneeboard to show content from my app?
+### How do I use OpenKneeboard to show content from my app?

 You have three options:
 - implement a custom tab type in OpenKneeboard with C++ and Direct3D 11